 - Drive: 30 minutes – 1 hour from LA.

-3. Red Rock Canyon State Park for a Secluded Camping Weekend
+3. Red Rock Canyon State Park for a Secluded Weekend

 This small park is such a hidden gem!
-Somehow, Red Rock Canyon State Park has stayed very under the radar to Los Angelinos, despite being an easy 2-ish hour drive.
+Somehow, Red Rock Canyon State Park has stayed very under the radar to locals, despite being an easy 2-ish hour drive from Los Angeles.

 - Entry Fees: The latest info can be found here.